 Deity: Lord Shiva

-This temple is situated close to the `five fountains` - five jets of water fed by a perennial spring.
+This temple is situated close to the 'five fountains' - five jets of water fed by a perennial spring.
 The presiding deity Shiva has 12 rows of 85 lingams carved on a single lingam.
-This temple has inscriptions dating back to the 15th century Eastern Chalukya
+This temple has inscriptions dating back to the 15th century Eastern Chalukyas.

 Simhachalam Varaha Lakshminarasimha Temple